- Subject notes

 This subject contributes to the following:

-Type Name Course Master of Data Science Course Master of Science (Computer Science) Course Master of Information Technology Course Doctor of Philosophy - Engineering Course Master of Philosophy - Engineering Course Ph.D.- Engineering Informal specialisation Computer Science Informal specialisation Master of Engineering (Software with Business) Major MIT Distributed Computing Specialisation Major MIT Computing Specialisation Specialisation (formal) Software with Business Informal specialisation Master of Engineering (Software) Specialisation (formal) Computing Specialisation (formal) Software Major Computer Science Specialisation (formal) Distributed Computing
+Type Name Course Doctor of Philosophy - Engineering Course Master of Philosophy - Engineering Course Master of Science (Computer Science) Course Ph.D.- Engineering Course Master of Data Science Specialisation (formal) Distributed Computing Specialisation (formal) Computing Specialisation (formal) Software Major Computer Science Specialisation (formal) Software with Business

 - Available through the Community Access Program

 This subject is available through the Community Access Program (also called Single Subject Studies) which allows you to enrol in single subjects offered by the University of Melbourne, without the commitment required to complete a whole degree.

 Entry requirements including prerequisites may apply.
 Please refer to the CAP applications page for further information.

 - Available to Study Abroad and/or Study Exchange Students